-Christmas was nearly upon him, and Grandpa DeGriere was uncertain of what to get for his wife of fifty years.
+Christmas was nearly upon them and Grandpa DeGriere was uncertain of what to get for his wife of fifty years.
 He recalled seeing a small pine tree in the woods adjacent to St. Michael's Cemetery.
 Perhaps, he thought, he would bring home a Christmas tree for the first time in many years.
 He could easily have gotten one from among the trees that were for sale on the lot at the corner of Berkshire and Bay, but he wanted one he had cut down himself.

 Grandpa DeGriere remembered going into the woods of his father's Vermont farm each year of his youth, finding a tree, cutting it down and hauling it through the snow to their house on North Street in Burlington.
 He and the rest of the family would decorate the tree together, and it was always great fun.
 This memory inspired Grandpa DeGriere to head down to the cellar and get his ax.
 As he passed through the kitchen with the ax in hand, his wife was beginning to prepare supper.